ColtonKnaak/Professional-README-generator/README.md

 ## Usage

-thy will run "node index.js" in the terminal, then answer all of the questions and when completed a file should appear
+they will run "node index.js" in the terminal, then answer all of the questions and when completed a file should appear

 ## License